PS2U/TechNote/system-design/designing-data-intensive-applications/ch2.md

 There are no labyrinthine nested structures, no complicated access paths to follow if you want to look at the data.
 You can read any or all of the rows in a table, selecting those that match an arbitrary condition.
 You can read a particular row by designating some columns as a key and matching on those.
 You can insert a new row into any table without worrying about foreign key relationships to and from other tables.

 In a relational database, the *query optimizer* automatically decides which parts of the query to execute in which order, and which indexes to use.
-Those choices are effectively the “access path,” but the big difference is that they are made automatically.
+Those choices are effectively the "access path", but the big difference is that they are made automatically.

 ### Comparison to document databases